Are you a Keto or a Low Carb Dieter? Regardless of which you follow, here is a guide to help you curb your cravings for carbohydrates and sweets.

 Here's the quick answer…

 Don’t Fall Prey to the Artificial Sweetener Snare:

-- Sweet ‘N Low, Sweet Twin & Sugar Twin (Saccharin)
+- Saccharin (Sweet ‘N Low, Sweet Twin & Sugar Twin)

 And always remember....

-A study that followed over 2,000 volunteers for 7-8 years found a correlation between drinking diet soda and becoming overweight or obese.
-The more diet soda they drank, the more likely obesity would occur.
+A study conducted with over 2000 volunteers for 7-8 years helped the medical community find a correlation between consuming diet soda and gaining weight.
+The more diet soda a person drinks, the more likely they are to gain unnecessary weight.
 1

 Then What's The Real Solution?